geoscixyz/em/content/maxwell3_fdem/emi_tutorial/induced_currents_body.rst

 Considering Faraday's law: :math:`V = -\imath\omega\Phi^p`, then recoginze factor of :math:`-\imath\omega`, which makes :math:`\frac{\pi}{2}` lag of phase in the induced current.
 And :math:`tan^{-1}(\frac{\omega L}{R})` lag of phase is induced by the Loop2.

 So the phase of the current vary with frequency.
-At low frequencies the information about the conductor is in the quadarature (imaginary part) portion, at high freuquencies it is in out-of-phase (real part) portion.
+At low frequencies the information about the conductor is in the quadrature (imaginary part) portion, at high frequencies it is in out-of-phase (real part) portion.